mhvwerts/pHfork/README.md

 # pHfork

-*pHfork* is a Python (Python 3.8 or later) library for calculations of aqueous solution pH, ionic strength, distribution diagrams, and titration curves, using the simple law of mass action.
-It is a strongly modified version (a 'fork') of *pHcalc* adapted for work in our lab.
-The original *pHcalc* can be found at <https://github.com/rnelsonchem/pHcalc>
+*pHfork* is a Python library for calculations of aqueous solution pH, ionic strength, distribution diagrams, and titration curves, using the simple law of mass action.
+It is a strongly modified version (a 'fork') of R. Nelson's [*pHcalc*](https://github.com/rnelsonchem/pHcalc), adapted for work in our lab.

 *pHfork* is 'pure scientific Python': its only [dependencies](#dependencies) are NumPy and SciPy.
 If you will be plotting the data, then there is an optional dependency on `matplotlib` as well.
 For running the comparison between *pHfork* and *PHREEQC*, `phreeqpython` is needed.